jgcoliveira/ECommerce--Sales-Business-Review/README.md

 User Stories:

-As a Director of Sales, I want to know how much we have sold this Q2, compared to the previous year and previous Q1, so that I can know if the new marketing strategies applied this quarter have been effective.
+As a Director of Sales, I want to know how much we have sold this Q2, compared to the previous year and previous Q1, so that I can know if the new marketing strategies applied this quarter have had an overall impact on sales.
 I also want which states and product categories have the most shipped orders, and if there are any trends.

 As a local Sales Manager (assigned to a specific country state), I want to know about my state's sales volume, how it compares with other states and what product categories have sold the most, so that I can learn about my state's product category preferences, and share possible insights with other Sales Managers.